muellsen/TREX/examples/JCGS2017/README.md

-Scripts to test the performance of Lasso and TREX on various benchmarks (as illustrated in Bien et al, 2017 (see below)) and generate Figures used in the manuscript
+Scripts to test the performance of Lasso and TREX on various benchmarks) and generate Figures used in the manuscript Bien et al, 2017 (see below).

 References: